 1. Low performing WordPress hosting service

 It’s not news that high-quality hosting is a cause of a slow WordPress site if the files of your project are hosted on a reliable, fast and high-performance web server.
 So if chosen wisely, one of the most important tasks of performance improvement is done right.
-Before deciding on a good hosting provider, there are several things to keep in mind:
+There are many guides out there about choosing the right WordPress hosting but the mark the most important factor, I recommend the following list.

 - Shared hosting